Osmorhiza aristata: Description

 The flowering season is from April to July, and it is pollinated by insects.
 The seeds of the perennial plant ripen from June to July.

 Distribution

-The plant is endemic to Eastern Asia, particularly China, Korea and Japan, where it grows on the sides of mountains and stream banks at elevations between 200 and 3500 meters, shaded by bushes and other plants.
+The plant is endemic to Eastern Asia, particularly China, Korea and Japan, where it grows on the sides of mountains and stream banks at elevations between 200 and 3500 m, shaded by bushes and other plants.